 Perusahaan Otomobil Kedua or better known as Perodua is yet another national car brand that has seen growth in demand.
 Their compact and sporty car design is proven to be desirable mainly in the Malay market.
 Their innovative thinking in designing models that suit the preference of the market but still maintain affordability for its users.

-Honda’s long-standing presence in Malaysia has made them a household brand among Malaysians.
-Honda’s current and future users mostly comprised of users with slightly higher monthly personal income due to their higher price range and it being an old established brand.
+Their long-standing presence in Malaysia has made Honda a household brand among Malaysians.
+Honda’s current and future users mostly comprised of users with higher monthly personal income due to their higher price range and it being an old established brand.

 Among 316 prospective Toyota car buyers surveyed, the desire to own a Toyota car is seen to be highest among 31 to 40 years old group.
 This can be due to the preference of a ‘family car’ or the higher purchasing power of Toyota’s purchasers.